Chalybeate Spring, Mittagong: Legacy and remnants

 There is still a significant amount of iron ore—deposited over millennia by chalybeate springs—on the southern side of the Old Hume Highway, at the western end of the former Mineral Springs Reserve and under nearby houses along the Old Hume Highway.
 Bare patches of the hillside are rust-coloured and ironstone rock outcrops in places.

 The Fitzroy Iron Works—built to exploit the iron ore—was important in the development of Mittagong, and left its own legacy and remnants.

 A pile of ironstone rocks, some rust-coloured buried concrete, stonework and brickwork, and some vandalised cast-iron lamp-posts—all still present in January 2019, at the top of the hill, in the former Mineral Springs Reserve—are the remnants of the last incarnation of the Chalybeate Spring.
 The Chalybeate Spring, at least as it was in 1988, no longer exists.

 A little further down the hill from the pile of rocks—towards the Old Hume Highway—there is a low retaining wall and a patch of permanently wet ground.
-Just above the wall an oozing chalybeate source has built a small soggy mound of water-saturated iron oxide that is covered in lush grass.
-It may be all that remains today of the once renowned Chalybeate Spring.
+Just above the wall an oozing chalybeate source had built a small soggy mound of water-saturated iron oxide that is covered in lush grass, by 2019.
+It may be all that remains of the once renowned Chalybeate Spring.